ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 #### 4.3.1 Demonstrate Trigger DMA with SPI_TX

 Comment the `SPI_LEDS` stanza and uncomment the `SPI_LEDS_DMA` stanza. **Have a TA check you off for this section** (TA Instructions: Run this in the System Workbench debugger and confirm that Timer 15 is not initialized.)

+#### 4.3.2 Debugging the DMA
+This task is a very similar task to what we've done in the past with the course.
+You can copy and paste on of the previous DMA setup code blocks that you've written, change the channel to the one needed for SPI2TX, and update the CMAR, CPAR, and CNDTR to the new needed values for the SPI DR, msg array, and msg array size.

 ### (10 points) 4.4 Using SPI to drive the OLED LCD